 Gratuities for your driver are not included in the tour cost and the suggested gratuity of €3 (Euro) £2.50 (GBP) in the UK per day per person is recommended in appreciation of a job well done.

 At the end of your tour you may wish to express appreciation to your Travel Director for their excellent service and the personal attention you received.
-Gratuities are given at the discretion of each traveler but it is customary to give an amount of €5 (Euro) £4 (GBP) in UK per person per day.
+Gratuities are given at the discretion of each traveller but it is customary to give an amount of €5 (Euro) £4 (GBP) in UK per person per day.

 For your convenience and ease there is an option to pre- pay gratuities for the Travel Director and Driver at the time of booking.